Jake-991/bella-beat-project/README.md

 Are there specific user segments (e.g., age groups, activity levels) that demonstrate higher engagement rates or consistent product usage?
 How can Bellabeat better personalize recommendations and marketing campaigns to target these segments effectively?

-Analysis Approach:
 Data Used: dailyActivity_merged.csv and sleepDay_merged.csv

 Metrics Analyzed:
 Segmenting Users: Users were segmented into Low Activity, Moderate Activity, and High Activity based on their average steps per day.

 Key Findings:
 High Activity Users: Users who took more than 10,000 steps per day showed consistently higher engagement with the app and had better wellness scores (calories burned, active minutes).
 Low Activity Users: These users tended to spend more time in sedentary minutes and showed lower levels of engagement with Bellabeat’s fitness features.
 Visualization:
 A pie chart was used to represent the distribution of users in each activity segment.
 Bar charts showing the comparison of engagement metrics (steps, active minutes, calories burned) across user segments.

 Insights:
 #### Recommendation: Bellabeat could create personalized recommendations for each user segment:
-For Low Activity users: Provide motivational content and easier workout routines.
+#### For Low Activity users: Provide motivational content and easier workout routines.
-For High Activity users: Offer rewards, challenges, or advanced tracking features to maintain engagement.
+#### For High Activity users: Offer rewards, challenges, or advanced tracking features to maintain engagement.

 General Insights and Recommendations for Bellabeat:
 Encourage High-Intensity Activity: Since users with higher very active minutes burn more calories, Bellabeat could introduce features that encourage short, intense workout sessions.
 Weekday vs. Weekend Engagement: To increase engagement during the weekdays, Bellabeat could launch weekday challenges or introduce reminders for users to stay active during work hours.